 The best part?
 The term “EMM” was adopted by Gartner, Forrester, and the rest, and really took off.
 In a highly competitive market, there’s always a fit-in/stand-out challenge.
 You need to fit into what all customers need or there’s no budget for what you offer.
 At the same time, you need to differentiate to win deals.
 Great messaging accomplishes both goals.

-As an aid to help messaging development, see the attached “Messaging Source Document”.
-This tool provides a good way of organizing all of your company and product-level messaging.
-The entire document doesn’t need to be done all at once, but at a minimum, going through the bottoms-up / tops-down exercise above to define capabilities will result in a nicely defined product that’s is uniquely different from the competition.
+As an aid to help messaging development, see this Customer Storytelling: Why Buy Now Worksheet.
+This tool provides a good way to organize all of your company and product-level messaging.
+The entire document doesn’t need to be done all at once, but at a minimum, going through the bottom-up / top-down exercise to define capabilities will result in a nicely defined product that stands out from the competition.

 Finally, and most importantly, we look at the business value that your company offers.
 This is where the rubber meets the road and where, ideally, you’re able to quantify the benefit of your solution to a customer.

-I never really understood the power of business value until Okta, where it was essential to win deals vs. Microsoft.
-Microsoft used their Enterprise License Agreement – or “ELA” as a financial weapon to essentially give their competing product away by rolling it into a larger agreement that could include Office and/or Windows.
+I never really understood the power of business value until I worked for Okta, where it was essential to win deals vs. Microsoft.
+Microsoft used their Enterprise License Agreement (“ELA”) as a financial weapon to essentially give their competing product away by rolling it into a larger agreement that could include Office and/or Windows.
 How do you win vs. free?
 Compete on business value.

-First, figure out your top level value drivers.
-Usually, you’ll have ‘hard’ value drivers and ‘soft’ value drivers.
-In Okta’s case, we had three value drivers – IT Cost Savings, Increase Productivity, and Secure Your Environment.
+1. Figure out your top-level value drivers.
+Usually, you’ll have "hard" value drivers and "soft" value drivers.
+In Okta’s case, we had three value drivers: IT Cost Savings, Increase Productivity, and Secure Your Environment.

-Then, figure out the sub-drivers of value for each top-level driver.
-Sort of like the concepts/pillars process above.
-Here are some examples.
+2. Figure out the sub-drivers of value for each top-level driver — sort of like the concepts/pillars process above.
+Here are some examples:

-Let’s recap the 6 steps to building a perfect story that wins customers:
+Let’s recap the steps to build a perfect story that wins customers:

-Step 6) Prove unique value.
 There are hard and soft value drivers.
-Start by quantifying the hard drivers and lead with these (hardware retired, work avoided) and then round out with soft value drivers like productivity, security, etc. For some businesses, there’s topline growth as well.
+Start by quantifying the hard drivers and lead with these (hardware retired, work avoided) and then round out with soft value drivers like productivity, security, etc. For some businesses, there’s top-line growth as well.
 Fake it ‘till you make it with your own knowledge and online research, but you’ll eventually need to interview customers and probably get a professional vendor to help you do this to win bigger deals.

 So, there you have it!
 An end-to-end story that starts with a market shift and ends with a customer seeing the most value from your company.
-As a next step, we’ll look at 3 examples of how these stories come together and we’ll then flow this story into a 6-8 slide customer presentation to bring it to life.
+As a next step, we’ll look at three examples of how these stories come together and we’ll then flow this story into a brief customer presentation to bring it to life.